Q and A with Amelia

 What advice would you give to future USC Sumter students?

-Cornell recently served as an intern for USC Sumter Professor Dr. Austin Jenkins to help fill a unique void for the city of Sumter.
+Cornell served as an intern for USC Sumter Professor Dr. Austin Jenkins to help fill a unique void for the city of Sumter.

 Visitors to Swan Lake Iris gardens in Sumter often enjoy the natural beauty of the park, but don’t always know one species of animal and plant from another.

 Through a partnership with photographers, students and staff, Cornell produced a display of dragonflies and birds of Swan Lake for two brochures, “Field Guide to the Birds of Swan Lake Iris Gardens” and “Common Dragonflies of Swan Lake Iris Gardens.”

 The guides capture the most common members of both groups and provide photos, identification information and directions on how park visitors can learn more while exploring the gardens.